bundickm/AWS_Cloud_Foundations_Study_Materials/Module 10 Notes.md

 ## Objectives / Topics

 - Indicate how to distribute traffic across Amazon Elastic Compute Cloud (Amazon EC2) instances by using Elastic Load Balancing
-- Identify how Amazon CloudWatch enables you to monitor AWS resources and applications in real time•Explain how Amazon EC2 Auto Scaling launches and releases servers in response to workload changes
+- Identify how Amazon CloudWatch enables you to monitor AWS resources and applications in real time
+- Explain how Amazon EC2 Auto Scaling launches and releases servers in response to workload changes
 - Perform scaling and load balancing tasks to improve an architecture

 ## Labs / Activities